Chairperson, SVIC Judging Panel

 Katherine Easterly Martey

-Community Development Finance Authority (CDFA)
+NH Community Development Finance Authority

-Martey is a native of New Hampshire and currently resides in Manchester.
-She currently serves on the Community Development Advisory Council for the Federal Reserve Bank of Boston, as well as on the Allard Center Advisory Board for The Granite YMCA.
+Martey is a native of New Hampshire and currently resides in Manchester with her family.
+She was most recently appointed to New Hampshire’s Commission on Demographic Trends.
+In addition, Martey currently serves on the Community Development Advisory Council for the Federal Reserve Bank of Boston, the Endowment for Health Race and Equity Advisory workgroup, Governing Council of Housing Action NH and Chair of the Allard Center Advisory Board for The Granite YMCA.

 Post-Landfill Action Network (PLAN)

 Alex is an activist and organizer who has been working to end waste since high school.
 Alex was a co-founder of UNH Trash 2 Treasure and has received the Samuel Huntington Public Service Award, the Udall Scholarship, and the Brower Youth Award for his work against waste.

 Paul has had two lifelong passions: architecture and experience design (now called UX).
 So as a software architect, he fused the two interests together to create engaging web applications for important New England customers, since 1996.
 Clients included creative marketing agencies, beneficial organizations like KieveWavus and MaineHealth, and large enterprises like Unum and Fairchild Semiconductor.
 In 2013 he founded Expression Computing, an enterprise software company, to commercialize its new Trove software through an ongoing relationship with IDEXX.
 He is also the newest member of the Board of Directors of Kennebunk Savings Bank, and, lastly, is part of the founding team of an “innovator incubator” with global innovation goals.
 Participating in startup culture for many years has been an exciting opportunity for him to share meaningful experiences with others striving to achieve their business goals, dream careers, and best lives.